blucardin/SCIE001Math/main.typ

   Therefore, the units are consistent.

+#pagebreak()

-+ Assume that the amount of solar energy reaching the Earth's surface per unit time per square meter is a constant Q, and that the Earth's surface is a sphere of radius $r$.
++ #example[Assume that the amount of solar energy reaching the Earth's surface per unit time per square meter is a constant Q, and that the Earth's surface is a sphere of radius $r$.
 The _albedo_ of the Earth $alpha in [0, 1]$ is defined to be the proportion of incoming solar energy that is reflected away from the Earth's surface.

     #underline[*Your task:*] Justify why the power corresponding to energy flowing in from the Sun is given by

-  Lemma 1:
+    $
+      P_"in" = pi r^2 Q(1 - alpha)
+    $

+    and verify this equation has consistent units.
+  ]
-  $1 - alpha$ represents the proportion of solar energy absorbed.
+  *Lemma 1: $1 - alpha$ represents the proportion of solar energy absorbed. *

   $alpha$ represents the proportion of incoming solar energy reflected away relative to the total solar energy that hits earth:
   $
     alpha = "reflected solar energy" / "total solar energy"
   $
   We can assume that all solar energy that is not reflected is absorbed.
 So it follows:
   $
     "reflected solar energy" + "absorbed solar energy" = "total solar energy"
   $
   So we can rearrange for the proportion of absorbed solar energy to total solar energy.
   $
-    "absorbed solar energy" = "total solar energy" - "reflected solar energy" \ "absorbed solar energy" / "total solar energy" = "total solar energy"  / "total solar energy" - "reflected solar energy"  / "total solar energy"
+    "absorbed solar energy" = "total solar energy" - "reflected solar energy" \
+    "absorbed solar energy" / "total solar energy" = "total solar energy" / "total solar energy" - "reflected solar energy" / "total solar energy"
   $
   Therefore:
   $
     "absorbed solar energy" / "total solar energy" = 1 - alpha
   $

-  $

-  $

-  $
-    P_"in" = pi r^2 Q(1 - alpha)
-  $

-  and verify this equation has consistent units.
+  $$

+#pagebreak()
-+ An expression for Pout can be derived by first considering the Earth to be a blackbody which perfectly radiates energy at a rate proportional to the fourth power of its temperature (for more information, look up the Stefan-Boltzmann Law in your Physics notes).
++ #example[An expression for Pout can be derived by first considering the Earth to be a blackbody which perfectly radiates energy at a rate proportional to the fourth power of its temperature (for more information, look up the Stefan-Boltzmann Law in your Physics notes).
 Under the blackbody assumption, the maximum rate at which energy can be radiated by the Earth is given by $P_"out" = A sigma T 4$, where A is the surface area of the Earth and sigma is the Stefan-Boltzmann constant with units $W m^(-2) K^(-4)$.
 However, since the Earth does not radiate perfectly an additional term $epsilon in [0,1]$ is introduced (called the emitted fraction) which represents the proportion of this theoretical maximum energy output that is actually radiated away from the Earth and into space.

     #underline[*Your task:*] Justify why the power corresponding to energy flowing out as radiation is given by
     $
       P_"out" = 4π pi r^2 sigma epsilon T^4
     $
-  and verify this equation has consistent units.
+    and verify this equation has consistent units.]

-+ For this model, albedo is assumed to be negatively correlated with temperature because colder temperatures tend to result in increased snow and ice coverage, yielding lighter coloured surfaces that reflect more light.
++ #example[For this model, albedo is assumed to be negatively correlated with temperature because colder temperatures tend to result in increased snow and ice coverage, yielding lighter coloured surfaces that reflect more light.

-  Let’s say that experimental evidence indicates that the albedo of the Earth is approximately constant at 0.7 below 247K and 0.3 above 282K.
-Let’s use the following piecewise function for albedo, where f
+    Let's say that experimental evidence indicates that the albedo of the Earth is approximately constant at 0.7 below 247K and 0.3 above 282K.
+Let's use the following piecewise function for albedo, where f

     $
       alpha(T) = cases(
         0.07 "for" T<= 246 K,
         f(T) "for" 247K < T < 282K,
         0.300 "for" T >= 282K
       )
     $

-  #underline[*Your task:*]  Find a suitable linear function $f(T) = a T + b$such that $alpha(T)$ is continuous for all T. Keep at-least five sig-figs in each number you report (these will be needed for later calculations).
+    #underline[*Your task:*]  Find a suitable linear function $f(T) = a T + b$ such that $alpha(T)$ is continuous for all T. Keep at-least five sig-figs in each number you report (these will be needed for later calculations).]

 = Part B
 Combining all the pieces from Part A yields the following EBM: